Leading a Virtuous & Honorable Life

 - There’s also some research suggesting that wealth may impede empathy.
 That may be partly because affluence insulates us from seeing need.

-Craftsmen of G>O>D> say: While charity of time, effort, and money are limited and must be prioritized, charity of empathy and kindness are more easily done.
+While charity of time, effort, and money are limited and must be prioritized, charity of empathy and kindness are more easily done.
 We can all be philanthropists of kindness and empathy.
-It requires not more resources, but simply a different attitude. [this is a repeat, but a good repeat, from the chapter on Morality.]
+It requires not more resources, but simply a different attitude.
+A person who owns nothing can still give kindness.
+Indeed, a billionaire can give away a million dollars, but without kindness the gift is hollow and insincere.

 B. The Outer-Directed Virtues

 The Outer-directed Virtues are the Virtues of Action.
-They are very important to Followers of G>O>D>, because people must act in order to contribute to the Growing>Organizing>Direction of the Cosmos.
+They are very important to Participants in Continuing Creation, because people must act in order to contribute to The Growing, Organizing, Direction of the Cosmos.

 We divide the Outer-Directed Virtues into five sub-groups, presented in the rough order in which Western literature recognized them as being Virtues: